wkicior/mandayFaktura/README.md

 ## EN
 Invoicing MacOS application dedicated for small business and self employed.
-The application is optimized for polish market, therefore some of the documentation below is written in Polish language.
+The application is optimized for polish market.

 ## Functionalities
 The development is still ongoing, therefore the application provides some basic functionality: